 rhs level 2 diploma in horticulture - 3 days a week

-RHS Level 2 Diploma in Horticulture Learners who successfully complete all the necessary units for the level 2 certificate in the principles of horticulture and rhs level 2 certificate in practical horticulture will gain the Level 2 Diploma in the Principles and Practices of Horticulture.
+RHS Level 2 Diploma in Horticulture SEPTEMBER 2018 ENROLLING NOW Learners who successfully complete all the necessary units for the level 2 certificate in the principles of horticulture and rhs level 2 certificate in practical horticulture will gain the Level 2 Diploma in the Principles and Practices of Horticulture.

-Starting in September 2017 The Garden School will be offering a course three days a week covering all units of the RHS Diploma in Horticulture.
+The Garden School will be offers a course three days a week covering all units of the RHS Diploma in Horticulture.

 Held on Tuesday, Wednesday and Thursday each week this course offers students a greater opportunity to experience learning through hands on gardening and classroom based lectures.
 Each day students will be learning as they work alongside their tutor in the garden and tunnels.
 There will also be a number of field trips to nurseries and gardens throughout the year.

 Ideal qualification for entry into horticultural employment, improving practical skills or further study

 Covers a range of wide range of horticultural topics and up-to-date working practices

 Appropriate for career change or to gain a better knowledge